 Side dish or entrée.
 Breakfast, lunch or dinner.
 Steamed Callaloo is a tasty, versatile green that is enjoyed in countless Jamaican homes all day everyday.
 Not to be confused with Trinidadian callaloo (dasheen leaves) Steamed callaloo is a tasty nutrient packed vegetable can be cooked solo or combined with other vegetables or saltfish to make a tasty entrée.
 Steamed callaloo is similar to Spinach in flavor and nutritional value.
 Keep reading for a step by step recipe for Jamaican- style steamed callaloo

-- 1 bunch (about 4 firmly packed cups) callaloo, chopped
+- 1 bunch callaloo, about 4 firmly packed cups or 1 can

 - ¼ C water

 - 1 plum tomato chopped

 - 1 TB butter or oil optional

 - “Pick” callaloo.Remove any debris, holey and dried leaves, and hard stalks.
 Wash in cold water.
 Discard the water.Wash again in 2 qts. water and 1 TB salt.
 Discard water.
 Drain.
 Place callaloo in a saucepan add remaining ingredients.
 Cover the pot and cook callaloo over medium heat for about 15 minutes.
 Stir halfway through cooking.
 After 15 minutes test for tenderness.
 If callaloo is still firm add a few tablespoons of water, if needed cover and cook for an additional 5 minutes.